mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 -1163 The legendary journey of Watwapebpepaeb from Marhaban to the Old Expanses begins.
 -1141 Watwapebpepaeb returns triumphantly to Marhaban.
 -1100 Bwaps regain interstellar flight.
--1000 Start of the 'Bwap Diaspora' – Bwap merchant vessels travel further and further from Marhaban, re- opening markets closed for centuries of barbarism and decay.
+-1000 Start of the 'Bwap Diaspora' – Bwap merchant vessels travel further and further from Marhaban, re-opening markets closed for centuries of barbarism and decay.
 -990 The Tap-awewaka-atapas requests permission from the Grand Council of Crèches to destroy from orbit those human cities that threaten Bwap clans.
 The request is denied.
 -940 The Tap-awewaka-atapas evacuate the last of the clans from dying or marginal systems.
 -900 The last of the anti-Bwap purges subsides.